What is the Participation Project?

 Which centres are eligible?

-• Able to ensure qualified staff can coach participants through the programme (see above)
+- able to ensure suitable staff can coach participants through the programme

 What are the benefits to the centres and participants?